 AML/KYC and other reporting requirement are applicable for the companies carrying out Initial Coin Offering ICO activities and attracting financing through the public distribution of virtual coins to the investors.
 Lithuanian registered legal entities (companies) as well as Lithuanian registered affiliates of EU and non-EU companies allowed to register and publicly distribute ICO under the Lithuanian law successfully offering virtual coins to the investors in all EU/EEA area.

 European regulators follow the recommendations of European Central Bank and European Banking Authority that all cryptocurrency-based instruments having features of securities are subject to the laws and regulations regulating public issue of securities.

-Modern Lithuanian Law on Crowdfunding and investment advisory regulation allow raising of the capital through the security token offerings STO.
+New European Crowdfunding directive and modern Lithuanian Law on Crowdfunding allow raising of the capital through the security token offerings STO.
 Lithuanian licensed advisors allowed to distribute securities and other tokenized financial instruments all over the EU/EEA area offering them to the wide range of investors.
 International Securities Identification Number (ISIN) can be obtained for tokenised securities.

 Cryptocurrency investment fund